when seeing a turtle

 Don’t touch the turtle

-We forbid our visitors and staff from feeding the fish, fishing, littering, collection of seashell and marine animal - dead or alive in and around the island.
-Batu Batu is located within the protected Johor Marine Park Malaysia and the following best-practices to protect the fragile environment should be observed.
+Whilst staying with us at Batu Batu feeding fish, fishing, littering, collecting seashells or marine animals - dead or alive - is disallowed.
+Batu Batu is located within the protected Johor Marine Park and the following regulations and best-practices should be observed at all times in order to protect the fragile biodiversity on and around the island.

 Don’t step on the coral